Stuycs-K/final-project-5-basak-souvik/README.md

 To run, just run it on Processing.

 Controls:
+To select a level while in the menus, press 1, 2, or 3.

 For the cube, press space or the up arrow to jump.

 For the ship, hold space or the up arrow to fly.

 Press p to pause, and e to exit the level while paused.

 Press n to enable noclip.